DanMello/react-simpler-forms/README.md

 ### SimplerForm
 This is the higher order component that is used to manage all of your forms state and manage whether button is disabled or not.
 Simply wrap around a component where you want to create a new form.

-The higher order component passed down three props
+The higher order component passes down three props

 1. this.props.form
 2. this.props.updateform